C&C Group: Early history

-The company was founded by Dr Thomas Cantrell, who opened a shop in Belfast in 1852 selling soft drinks; he went into partnership with Alderman Henry Cochrane in Dublin in 1868, thereafter trading as Cantrell & Cochrane Limited.
+The company was founded by Dr Thomas Cantrell, who opened a shop in Belfast in 1852 selling soft drinks.
+He went into partnership with Alderman Henry Cochrane in Dublin in 1868, thereafter trading as Cantrell & Cochrane Limited.
 Cochrane was appointed a baronet in 1903.
-For several decades its main Dublin factory was based at Nassau Place between Kildare Street and South Frederick Street.
+For several decades, its main Dublin factory was based at Nassau Place, between Kildare Street and South Frederick Street.

 A particularly famous product in Ireland is C&C Club Orange, a carbonated orange soft drink developed in the 1930s.
 Other flavours were subsequently developed, such as Club Lemon and Club Rock Shandy (an orange and lemon blend).
 With C&C's increasing emphasis on alcoholic beverages, the Club range of soft drinks and bottled water was sold to Britvic Ireland in 2007.

 In 1937, William Magner in Clonmel acquired the rights to produce the Bulmer's Cider brand in the Republic of Ireland from H. P. Bulmer.
-C&C introduced Magners cider in 1999, as they only held rights to Bulmers in the Republic of Ireland and wanted to expand into the United Kingdom.
+C&C introduced Magners cider in 1999, as it only held rights to Bulmers in the Republic of Ireland and wanted to expand into the United Kingdom.

 C&C Television Corporation

 In America the company saw a chance to challenge soft-drink giants Coca-Cola and Pepsi-Cola with its own C&C Cola.
-An elaborate marketing scheme was launched in 1955, in connection with the television revival of 740 motion pictures produced by RKO Radio Pictures.
+An elaborate marketing scheme was launched in 1955, in connection with the television revival of theatrical motion pictures produced by RKO Radio Pictures.
 In December 1955 film executive Matty Fox arranged the $15,200,000 purchase of the RKO film backlog from studio owner General Teleradio.
+C&C paid $12,200,000 immediately, with the remaining $3,000,000 to be paid within three years.
+C&C's broadcast activity became C&C Television Corporation, with Fox as president and Erwin H. Ezzes as vice president and general sales manager; Fox and Ezzes had been executives at Motion Pictures for Television, a major syndicator of the early 1950s.
+Fox invited 250 TV-station managers to Atlantic City, New Jersey, at his expense, to be his guests at a giant tradeshow.
+At this sales convention, Fox formally announced the availability of the C&C film library, and invited station representatives to sign contracts for their local markets.

-C&C Television Corporation reprinted the entire RKO library dating back to 1929, for nationwide syndication in the United States.
+C&C Television reprinted the entire RKO library dating back to 1929, comprising 740 feature films and 924 short subjects, for nationwide syndication in the United States.
 All of the features now began with a "C&C Movietime" title card, and TV stations showing the films would interrupt the telecasts for commercial mentions of C&C Cola.
 Although the broadcast rights to the RKO library now belong to WarnerMedia, licenses to the C&C prints were granted in perpetuity.
 Stations that bought 16mm prints of the C&C films in the 1950s continue to show them today.